AdamWellsBelialFuneral/shutdown-on-low-battery-sh/README.md

-Shutdown Linux when battery is 10% and use notify-send and wall to notify
+Shutdown Linux when battery is 10% and use notify-send and wall to notify if they exist

+DETAILS: By default the battery it looks for is BAT0.
+Verify with 'ls /sys/class/power_supply/'

 1. sudo chmod +x /usr/local/bin/shutdown_on_low_battery.sh